ncsa/hydro_documentation/docs/source/user-guide/containers.rst

 Running on Multiple Nodes with MPI
 -----------------------------------

-The many limitations and pitfalls of combining containers and MPI are detailed in the `Apptainer user guide - MPI <https://apptainer.org/docs/user/1.2/mpi.html>`_ but the short story is that the MPI library used inside the container must be compatible with both the host mpiexec or srun program used to launch the container and with the host high-speed network.
+The many limitations and pitfalls of combining containers and MPI are detailed in the `Apptainer user guide - MPI <https://apptainer.org/docs/user/1.2/mpi.html>`_.
+To summarize, the MPI library used inside the container must be compatible with both the host mpiexec or srun program used to launch the container and with the host high-speed network.
 Images based on the latest OpenMPI release seem likely to work.

 The `NVIDIA GPU Cloud (NGC) HPC benchmark <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/hpc-benchmarks>`_ HPL image can be launched within a Slurm job by: